clfs/x-old/cmd/ensure/README.md

 ```

 I haven't validated this assumption, but maybe an network-level attacker
-could serve malicious content via a HTTP 407 response, which would get
+could serve malicious content via an HTTP 407 response, which would then
-executed by `sh`.
-My hunch is that I'm wrong, but `ensure` would at least
+be executed by `sh`.
+I'm probably wrong, but on the other hand `ensure`
-prevent that outright:
+would at least prevent that:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs \